DavidGudovic/Catering-Service/README.md

 # CateringService
 Java Web app for a fictional Catering Service , project written entirely in the Serbian language, for school.

+Pure Java, CSS, and a little Jquery, visual design of this one is not my proudest moment.

 App has 3 roles, Client, Manager, Administrator.

 Functionality: